nasa-nccs-hpda/terragpu/docs/modernization-plan.md

 # TerraGPU geospatial acceleration roadmap

 Updated 2026-09-11 following the maintainer's scope change.
 Target hardware:
 NCCS PRISM V100 and H100.
-Target collections: HLS, WorldView, PACE and AVIRIS.
+Target collections: HLS, WorldView, PACE, VIIRS and AVIRIS, plus a public satellite stereo pair for classical photogrammetry benchmarking.
 Model training, inference, estimators and model-framework integration are removed from scope and source.
 TerraGPU owns its Raster abstraction; the former raster wrapper library is not a dependency.